Trump slams 'total joke' Koch brothers, taking on mega-donor network

 The Koch brothers have been highly critical of Republicans in recent months, slamming the GOP for not doing enough to curb government spending in their $1.3 trillion spending bill adopted in March.
 They have specifically criticized the White House over Trump’s “protectionist” trade policies, which they fear could trigger a U.S. recession in addition to a looming international trade war.

-Trump’s policies also have not always been in line with the Koch’s political group—Americans for Prosperity.
+Trump’s policies also have not always been in line with the Kochs' political group—Americans for Prosperity.
 But the group says it still plans to focus resources and funds to help Republican Senate candidates in Tennessee, Florida and Wisconsin.

 According to Forbes, each Koch brother is worth approximately $60 billion, tying for 8th richest person in the world.